Meimad: Ideology

 The party emphasizes the values of many social democratic parties, except on religious issues.
-Meimad, like Labour, takes a center-left approach to the Israeli–Palestinian conflict.
+Meimad, like Labor, takes a centre-left approach to the Israeli–Palestinian conflict.
 However, it supports religious studies in the main curriculum of Israel's public schools, and encourages the use of rabbinical courts in addition to civil courts.

-Under Melchior, the party has taken an even more left-leaning approach - both in foreign and, especially, in domestic affairs.
+Under Melchior, the party has taken an even more left-leaning approach—both in foreign and, especially, in domestic affairs.
 The party has run in municipal elections in 2003, winning a number of key seats in Tel Aviv.
 It also ran together with Meretz party in Haifa in which it shares a seat under a rotation agreement.
 Shlomo Yaakov Rapaport serves on the Haifa city council representing Meimad, and is the chairman of the Haifa Aliyah and absorption committee, and the chairman of the municipal committee against alcohol and drug abuse.